AISHIK999/AISHIK999/README.md

 <h2 align="center">ABOUT ME</h2>

-* 📜 A visually and analytically driven, systematic person who loves extracting information from raw data.
+* 💫 A visually and analytically driven, systematic person who turn s raw data into meaningful insights.
-* ⚡ My expertise also lies in backend development using Flask, Django, MySQL and MongoDB, enabling me to build robust and scalable applications.
+* 📖 My expertise also lies in backend using Flask, MySQL and MongoDB, enabling me to build robust and scalable applications.
-* 🌱 Check out some of my works on [Sourceforge](https://sourceforge.net/u/aishik999/profile "Teleport to Sourceforge"), or visit my [Website](https://aishik999.github.io "Teleport to my website") for more information.
+* 🗃️ Check out some of my works on [Sourceforge](https://sourceforge.net/u/aishik999/profile "Teleport to Sourceforge"), or visit my [Website](https://aishik999.github.io "Teleport to my website") for more information.
-* 🌈 A Linux enthusiast with past experience in building custom Android ROMs and Kernels as a hobby.
+* 🖥️ A Linux enthusiast maintaining a home server running Fedora, with stoarage and media streaming capabilities.
+Ex-Android ROM/Kernel buildbot.
-* 📝 Fun fact: I like traveling to remote places.
+* 🌈 Fun fact: I like traveling to remote places.
 It helps me to relax and reduce burnout.

 <h2 align="center">CONTACT ME</h2>